Impartial Games: A Challenge for Reinforcement Learning: Reinforcement learning for Nim

-where $c_1=0.25$ and $c_2=19652$.
-To further encourage the exploration, Dirichlet noise was added to the prior probability $P(s,a)$ of the root node where the search begins.
-The Dirichlet noise is indispensable as it ensures that the search tree is sufficiently branched, thereby preventing the MCTS from becoming overly fixated on moves with initially high prior probabilities, which might be incorrect.
+To further encourage broad exploration from the root node, Dirichlet noise was added to the prior probabilities $P(s,a)$.
+This noise is indispensable for ensuring the search tree is sufficiently branched, thereby preventing the MCTS from becoming overly fixated on moves with initially high prior probabilities, which might be incorrect.

-where $\eta_a$ is sampled from the Dirichlet distribution Dir($\alpha$) in which $\alpha$ is set to 0.35. $\epsilon$ is constant set to 0.25 during training.
-But it is set to 0 during the evaluation to negate the effect of the Dirichlet noise.
-The values of $\alpha$ used for chess, shogi and Go are 0.3, 0.15, 0.003 respectively.
-The alpha value should be in inverse proportion to the approximate number of legal moves at given positions, as the average number of legal moves in the nim we run experiments on are less than that of chess, we opted for higher $\alpha$ value 0.35.
-Although in theory $\alpha$ should be set to 0.5, but in practice setting $\alpha$ to 0.35 yields better outcome.
-The left arrow denotes that the prior probability is reassigned to the value on the right.
+Here, $\eta_a$ is sampled from a Dirichlet distribution Dir($\alpha$), with $\alpha$ set to 0.35.
+The constant $\epsilon$ is set to 0.25 during training but to 0 during evaluation to eliminate the noise effect.
+The typical $\alpha$ values used in AlphaZero for Chess, Shogi, and Go are 0.3, 0.15, and 0.003, respectively.
+Given that the average number of legal moves in the Nim variants we study is generally lower than in Chess, we opted for a higher $\alpha$ value of 0.35 to promote more diverse exploration relative to the smaller action space.
+While theoretically $\alpha=0.5$ might be optimal for maximising entropy, our empirical fine-tuning found $\alpha=0.35$ to yield better practical outcomes.

-As shown in the equation \ref{eqn:u_s_a}, the $U(s,a)$ is proportional to the prior probability $P(s,a)$.
-The visit count $N(s,a)$ in the denominator relatively enlarges the prior probability on nodes being visited with less frequency in order to boost exploration.
-At each state $s$, the action selection is jointly determined by the action value $Q(s,a)$, the visit count $N(s, a)$ and the prior probability $P(s,a)$ obtained from the policy network.
-The action with lower visit count, higher prior probability and higher value has better chance to be chosen.
-Thus, when the policy network fails to assign higher probability to winning moves, the search is directed to the nodes with less chance of leading to a winning state, making the search less effective.
-The problem also exists for the value network that fails to estimate the correct expected outcome of the game, resulting in prematurely cutting off the depth of the search that results in winning state.
+The MCTS selection policy, as evident from Equation \ref{eqn:action_selection}, jointly considers the action value $Q(s,a)$, the visit count $N(s,a)$, and the prior probability $P(s,a)$ from the policy network.
+Actions with lower visit counts, higher prior probabilities, and higher estimated values are preferentially chosen.
+Consequently, when the policy network fails to assign a high prior probability to optimal moves, the search is fundamentally misguided towards suboptimal nodes, severely impairing its effectiveness.
+Analogously, an inaccurate value network can lead to premature truncation of promising search paths, preventing the discovery of winning states.

-After the simulations are finished, the search returns a probability distribution over all the actions according to the formula \ref{eqn:pi_action_selection}, from which an action is sampled to take at board state $s$.
+After completing a predefined number of simulations for each move, the MCTS returns a probability distribution $\boldsymbol\pi(\textbf{a}|s)$ over all actions, from which an action is sampled for execution.
+This distribution is calculated as: